-The nodachi is a Japanese sword with a total length of 150 cm and a weight of 2.2 kg.
-The first nodachi was forged in the 5th century.
+The nodachi/ōdachi is a Japanese sword with a total length of 150 cm (59 in) and a weight of 2.2 kg (4.9 lbs).
+The nodachi was mainly used in the 15th century.
 It has a curved blade and is a feared anti-cavalry weapon.
-Nodachi translates to “field sword” and can be used interchangeably with Ōdachi.
+Nodachi translates to “field sword” and can be used interchangeably with ōdachi.

 In the course of this article, you will get to know all the features of this Japanese sword in more detail.

 The blade of a nodachi is very long and heavy and thus enables delivering heavy blows to your opponent.

 You can easily see the strong curvature of such a sword with your bare eyes.

 Ōdachi were almost always differentially hardened.
 Furthermore, most of them feature a bo-hi in order to reduce the weight of the blade.

 Length of a Nodachi

 The blade length of a nodachi is at least 3 shaku (90 cm/35.8 in).
 A typical ōdachi (blade + handle) measures around 150 cm (59 in).
 Whereof the tsuka (hilt) has a length of roughly 30 cm (12 inches).

 This makes it the longest type of Japanese sword.
 Due to the enormous length of the blade, it was very expensive and complicated to craft such a sword.

 For one heat treatment gets rather complex.
 Moreover, this type of sword seldom fitted common quenching mediums.
 Thirdly, it was impractical to polish a sword of this size.